Application & Review Process

 Letters of Recommendation

 The University of Utah School of Medicine requires three letters of recommendation, but will accept up to four letters.
+All letters should be dated.
+We strongly recommend that all letters be dated within a year of application.

 Although we do not accept premedical committee letters, we will accept up to four individual letters that are included in the packet.
 You will indicate the names of the letter writers on the secondary application and we will download those specific letters.